 – Focus on potential rather than relying on past experience.

 – Leaders and managers must promote a ‘no blame’ culture where it is OK to fail.
-They should genuinely invite participation from colleagues at all levels.
+They should genuinely empower people to try new ways of working and openly create opportunities for team members to understand each other’s positive intentions.